zedr/dieter-rams-10-applied-to-software/README.md

 ## 5. Good software is honest

 Avoid abstractions you don't really need.
 Avoid cargo cult programming; strive to really understand the real reason for everything that you write in code.
-Be bold in exposing software metrics you are unconfortable with, such as test coverage and anti-patterns.
+Be bold in exposing software metrics you are uncomfortable with, such as test coverage and anti-patterns.
 Let them break the build so you can find time or extra help to fix them.

 ## 6. Good software is unobtrusive

-Be ruthless in removing any obstacle between your users and the best value thay can get from your application.
+Be ruthless in removing any obstacle between your users and the best value they can get from your application.

-Well designed applications are the fruit of many failed iterations, each proofed by real users.
+Well-designed applications are the fruit of many failed iterations, each proofed by real users.
 Be sure to observe your users as they interact with your application.
-Take note of any friction and frustation in using it.
+Take note of any friction and frustration in using it.
 Their feedback is the most precious information you can get.
 Treat it honestly.

 ## 7. Good software is long-lasting